Wirecloud/docker-wirecloud/hub-docs/README.md

 The `-d` flag start the services daemonized.

-Now you have to initialize the database (PostgreSQL), to do that run this command and answer the questions to create the new super user (this step will fail if you installed `docker-compose` from pip):
+Now you have to initialize the database (PostgreSQL), to do that run this command and answer the questions to create the new super user (this step may fail if you installed `docker-compose` using pip):

 ```
 $ docker-compose run wirecloud python manage.py syncdb --migrate